.7z

 What is a .7z file?

-7Z is a high-compression archive format that uses the LZMA2 algorithm to produce noticeably smaller files than ZIP or RAR.
+7Z is a high-compression archive format using LZMA2 — smaller files than ZIP or RAR, but requires third-party software to open.

 Use caution